Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Nothing unfortunately as we couldn't conduct the surveys
+Not much - but paid more attention to what was in their backyards.

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, Fun, Thought provoking
+Interactive, rich, aesthically-pleasing

 How effective was the resource in fostering critical thinking about food waste issues?